paulhibbitts/DLC-Help/pages/02.moodle/01.faculty/06.quizzes/04.quiz-review-options/docs.md

 ### Go to the quiz the that your seeking to change.

-### Click on the name and/or topic your seeking to change.
+### Click on the "name and/or topic" your seeking to change.

 ![](MUSI-2.png)